 Is there anything else I can do?

 This way, if ransomware does infect your computer, you won’t lose those important files.
 You can revert to your backups.
+Just don’t keep the hard drive connecting to your computer in case a ransomware infection finds it and encrypts those files too!

 What do I do if I get infected with ransomware?